 Beware of Eliminating Employee Performance Ratings

-Leaders, human resources and employees have been debating the pros and cons of eliminating employee performance ratings for years.
-The debate centers on questions of approach, cost and effectiveness.
-For most, the goal of employee performance ratings is to help improve performance.
+Leaders, human resources, and employees have been debating the pros and cons of eliminating employee performance ratings for years.
+The debate centers on questions of approach, cost, and effectiveness.
+For most, the goal of employee performance ratings is to help improve performance, career development, employee engagement, and retention.

 What the Experts Say